Animals & Plants

-Coastal Growers Market – Volunteers to help set up, run, and break down the market are very welcome.
-It takes place each Saturday morning from mid-May to the end of October at Casey Farm.
-Please email market manager Sara Kaplow at email@example.com.
+Casey Farm Market – Volunteers to help set up, run, and break down the market are very welcome.
+It takes place each Saturday morning from mid-May to the end of October on the front lawn at Casey Farm.
+Please email the market manager at CaseyMarket@HistoricNewEngland.org.

 Celesta and French Breakfast Radishes

 Visit to the Farmers Marketwith Marissa Dufault, a video by Betsy Dufault

 Exploring along the woodsy lane, through the grassy pastures, or down to Casey Point, you will find fascinating plant life.
 Here are just a few examples to keep an eye out for on your next visit!

 Top: Puff ball mushroom, Center: Rosa rugosa, Bottom: Boneset and goldenrod